 Reflow Soldering Process

-As mentioned earlier, electrical components are temporarily attached to the contact pads before the soldering actually commences.
-This includes two steps.
+Before actual soldering begins, components must be positioned on the board.
+This preparation includes two steps.
 In the first step, solder paste is precisely applied to each pad via a solder paste stencil.
-In the second step, we use to pick and place machines for placing the components on the pads.
+In the second step, we use pick and place machines for placing the components on the pads.
 Actual reflow soldering doesn’t start until the completion of these preparations.

 For instance, BGAs have a lot of solder balls that melt during the reflow soldering.
 If we don’t achieve the optimal soldering temperature than these balls may melt unevenly and BGAs may suffer from rework.

-When we achieve the peak temperature, the temperature curve will start falling.
+When we achieve the peak temperature, the assembly enters the cooling phase.
 Cooling leads to solidification of the solder paste and parts are permanently fixed to their contact pads on the board.

 Pros of reflow soldering